25A0/Quadtastic/README.md

  - [ ] >>>>>>> TURBO-WorkflOw >>>>>
 	 - [ ] Automatically reload image when it changes on disk
 	 - [ ] Automatically export new quad file whenever quads are changed
+ - [ ] Custom exporter for people who don't want to export to lua

 # Credits and tools used